Erik1007/Alices-Restaurant/README.md

 In the future, there are a few additonal interactive steps that I would like to add that would increase the satisfaction feelings of using this site:

-The first and formost addional step that I would like to make would be to make both the restuarant and the bar menus fully interactive when each item was hovered over a widget image would pop up on the side of the page displaying the item in all its glory in an attempy to inspire the users appetite desires.
+The first and formost addional step that I would like to make would be to make both the restuarant and the bar menus fully interactive when each item was hovered over a widget image would pop up on the side of the page displaying the item in all its glory in an attempt to inspire the users appetite desires.
+In a perfect world, each menu item(both food and drinks) would link to an image of that item with a backdrop of the restuarant of harbour view.

 Secondly, I would like to include more background images and videos for every template page that would increa the viewing pleasure for the user and hopefully increase the visitor traffic to the imaginary restuarant.

+On the Admin side, one of the main feature that I would like to include in the next round of improvements would be to code the automatic deletion of reservations that have surpased the reservation date.
+As of now, deleting reservations falls to Admin manual deletion.